annie2234/A-K-OHNO-Thesis/README.md

 **The Analysis Notebook**
 Carries out all data analysis and graph production seen in the thesis.

-**Please note:** Please leave the previously generated folders and filenames as produced and in the working directory otherwise the code won't run.
+**Please note:** Please leave the previously generated folders and filenames as produced and in the working directory to allow the code to run correctly.

 **The Temperature Dependant Rate Constant EXCEL Spreadsheet** Contains all the temperature dependant rate constant calculations for the OH-NO reaction, including the literature and unpublished parameters.
 The 'Final data' sheet is read into the Jupyter Notebooks.
 The analysis of the NIST experimental and review OH-NO rate constants is also contained in a separate sheet.